dotnet/csharplang/proposals/init.md

 This would seemingly mean this decision is a choice between extra safety at the expense of binary compatibility.
 Digging in a bit the extra safety is not exactly what it seems.
-It will not for instance protect against the following
+It will not protect against the following circumstances:
-circumstances:

 1. Reflection over `public` members
 1. The use of `dynamic`
 1. Compilers that don't recognize modreqs

-It should also be considered that when we complete the IL verification rules for .NET 5, `init` will be one of those rules. that means extra enforcement will be gained from simply verifying compilers emitting verifiable IL.
+It should also be considered that, when we complete the IL verification rules for .NET 5, `init` will be one of those rules. that means extra enforcement will be gained from simply verifying compilers emitting verifiable IL.